On Multivariate Strong Renewal Theorem: Abstract

 \section{Abstract}

-This paper takes the so-called probabilistic approach to the Strong Renewal Theorem (SRT) on $\ssp$ for distributions in the domain of attraction without centering of a nondegenerate stable law of exponent $\alpha \in (0, 2]\cap (0,d)$.
-We obtain a version of the SRT that allows for distributions with various lattice or nonlattice components, and derive a general device to ensure the convergence which is essential to the SRT.
-Examples of application of the device are given, including some that provide a unified treatment to known results but with substantially weaker assumptions.
+This paper takes the so-called probabilistic approach to the Strong Renewal Theorem (SRT) for multivariate distributions in the domain of attraction of a stable law.
+A version of the SRT is obtained that allows any kind of lattice-nonlattice composition of a distribution.
+A general bound is derived to control the so-called ``small-$n$ contribution'', which arises from random walk paths that have a relatively small number of steps but make large cumulative moves.
+The asymptotic negligibility of the small-$n$ contribution is essential to the SRT.
+Applications of the SRT are given, including some that provide a unified treatment to known results but with substantially weaker assumptions.

 \medbreak \emph{Keywords and phrases.} Renewal, regular variation, infinitely divisible, large deviations.

 \medbreak \emph{\it 2010 Mathematics Subject Classification.} 60K05, 60F10.